Living with Dignity – Let’s offer homes not houses

-The founder of the organisation gave me the opportunity to volunteer at one of their Community Donation Days as they are, as she put it, ‘manic’.
-Of course, I grabbed this opportunity with both hands in hope that I could gain a broader understanding of the issue we are facing.
+The founder of the organisation gave me the opportunity to volunteer at one of their Community Donation Days as they are, as she put it, "manic".
+Of course, I siezed this opportunity with both hands in hope that I could gain a broader understanding of the issue we are facing.

 What are landlords doing right now?

-One tenant mentioned that she had been to view the house she was getting and that it was carpeted but when she arrived, there was no carpet and she was told she would need to get her own carpet.
-When speaking with social landlords about this, it seems that it is related to health and safety and that the threshold of what constitutes as a risk and what doesn’t, varies within the sector.
+One tenant mentioned that she had been to view the house she was getting and that it was carpeted but when she came to move in, there was no carpet and she was told she would need to get her own carpet.
+When speaking with social landlords about this, it seems that it is related to health and safety and that the threshold of what constitutes a risk and what doesn’t, varies within the sector.
 Some landlords do leave flooring in if they think it is sufficient.
 My argument; consult the tenant, are they happy to maintain that carpet and take responsibility for it?
 It would seem that cleaning the carpet would take less time and therefore less cost than ripping the carpet out, whilst also being better for the economy, for the environment and most important for tenant.
-On average a standard carpet laid in an average four by four metre room (16m2) costs approximately £14 to £16 per m2 fitted approximately £250 per room -this is a simply a non-affordable amount of money for social housing tenants
+On average a standard carpet laid in an average four by four metre room (16m2) costs approximately £14 to £16 per m2 fitted approximately £250 per room.
+This is a simply a unaffordable amount of money for social housing tenants.

 In terms of the environmental impact, carpet helps save energy as it is an important contributor to the insulation of the indoor environment.
-Carpet insulates floors as it provides both a psychological and actual feeling of warmth and comfort in a home.
-It also provides a vital sound insulation barrier especially relevant in HMO’s
+Carpet insulates floors as it provides both a psychological and physical feeling of warmth and comfort in a home.
+It also provides a vital sound insulation barrier especially relevant in HMO’s.

 In Scotland, to avoid landlord liability, of retaining carpets, the carpets are transferred from one tenant to another using a token £1 with private ‘tenant to tenant’ contract; is this an option?